mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 **Katagiri Roshi:** I *hope*! *[Laughter.]* But don’t *expect* [it].
 Because it’s not your business.
 [It’s] universal business.

-That’s why Dogen Zenji says, “You throw away yourself into the Buddha’s world, then you are drawn in by Buddha’s world, without using your effort.”
+That’s why Dōgen Zenji says, “You throw away yourself into the Buddha’s world, then you are drawn in by Buddha’s world, without using your effort.”

 Because, climbing the mountain, in the beginning you use intention and purpose, [...] lots of complicated procedure.
 But the more you devote yourself into the rock mountains, finally you forget yourself, you go beyond time, and finally between the rock mountain and you, [there is] very nice communication, kind of energies.
 And then finally, even though you don’t use any effort, you just climb the mountain.